usefathom/fathom/README.md

 ## Lite vs PRO

 We offer a [PRO version of Fathom Analytics](https://usefathom.com/#pricing) that starts at $14 / month.
 If you’d like to become a customer, we’d love to have you on board.
-You can signup for a [free 7-day trial of Fathom Analytics here](https://app.usefathom.com/register).
+You can signup for a [free 7-day trial of Fathom Analytics here](https://usefathom.com/ref/GITHUB) **(this link gives you $10 off your first invoice!)**.

 ![Screenshot of the PRO Dashboard](https://usefathom.com/assets/fathom-analytics.png)